 The Stormwater Master Plan (PDF below) will be used for planning of future capital improvements, improving water quality, and continuing compliance with Missouri Department of Natural Resources Municipal Separate Storm Sewer Systems (MDNR MS4) regulations.
 Preliminary investigations have evaluated the existing conditions of the City’s open-channel stormwater infrastructure based on hydrologic and hydraulic modeling, field reconnaissance, water quality modeling, and review of relevant policies at the City, State, and Federal levels.

 Stormwater and You

 Have you ever thought about the role you and your property play in our environment?
-Your behavior and the way you maintain your property affect not only yourself, but also your neighbors, our waterways and wildlife.
-This is because stormwater that goes through your property also runs through your neighborhood and eventually reaches nature.
+Your behavior and the way you maintain your property affect not only yourself, but also your neighbors, our waterways, and wildlife.
+This is because stormwater that goes through your property also flows through your neighborhood and eventually reaches nature.

 When rain falls from the sky and reaches the ground, it’s going to either absorb into the ground, evaporate, or run off surfaces.
 The more hard surfaces on the ground, the more stormwater run-off.
 That’s why your neighborhood, full of homes, streets, driveways, and other hard surfaces, can have quite a bit of stormwater runoff when it rains.

 Uncontrolled stormwater runoff can negatively impact our creeks by increasing the chances of flooding and erosion, and contribute pollutants picked up from yards, streets and parking surfaces.

 You can actually do some things to control stormwater runoff and at the same time beneficially use this water for your lawn and garden.
 See the "What Can I Do" section below for some ideas.

 It's also important to remember to properly dispose of your waste.